 Based on the American Herbal Pharmacopoeia standard, Michigan regulators set the maximum number of colony forming units (CFUs) of yeast and mold microbes at 10,000 CFUs.
 This means product passes testing if a cannabis lab in Michigan determines the CFU count is below 10,000, and it fails if found above that number.

 Cultivators and processors must submit product samples that amount to a minimum volume of 0.5% of the harvested batch.
 For concentrate and infused product, the lab chosen for testing determines the required sample amount.
 If the cannabis lab in Michigan determines all required tests have been passed, the results are recorded in METRC, the state’s designated tracking system, and product can be packaged for sale.

 Batches that fail testing are quarantined, and the grower or processor is given a chance to remediate the product.

 Failed Marijuana Testing Remediation

 The other option is using cannabis remediation technology, like a WillowPure system.
 Our ozone-based systems decontaminate product without harming the plant or affect its wholesale value.
 Ozone gas effectively reduces microbials and mycotoxins without adverse effects because the gas breaks down into oxygen after treatment, meaning no residual gas remains on the product.
-This is the only solution for remediating product without processing it into concentrate or using other methods that harm the essential characteristics of the plant.Implementing WillowPure decontamination technology is the simplest way to combine compliance and quality into one process.
-Clean cannabis not only passes testing, but also remains fresh for longer – an aspect of quality that few cultivators fully address.
+This is the only solution for remediating cannabis without processing it into concentrate or using other methods that harm the essential characteristics of the plant.Implementing WillowPure decontamination technology is the simplest way to combine compliance and quality into one process.
+Clean cannabis not only passes cannabis testing in Michigan, but also remains fresh for longer – an aspect of quality that few cultivators fully address.

 Contact a Willow Industries sales representative today to learn more about how ozone treatment can be an effective solution for cannabis decontamination and remediation needs.